Good Cops / Bad Cops

 He does not remember how many days had passed since his last time with his torturer when three guards came for him.
 It was not to take him to be tortured or the courtyard to be shot, but the infirmary.

-The nurse who tended to his festering wounds while his guards left them alone to perform the noon prayers took pity on him.
+The nurse who tended to his festering wounds while his guards left them alone to perform the noon prayers took pity on him, or so it would seem.
 After bandaging his feet, she gave him some money and opened a window to the outside world and asked if was too high for him to jump.
 He jumped.

 Torture was usually followed by execution not a trip to the infirmary.
 The escape from Adelabad prison may have been facilitated by the Revolutionary Guard who, having failed to convince Sohrab through torture and fake executions to reveal the identity of his associates, now hoped he would lead them to them.